Alien-Life-Form/OpenId-Connect-ID-Token-Validator/README.md

 // it may also be a regular class as long as B is a virtual method Mock<A> mock = new Mock<A>(MockBehavior.Strict);

-// B either has to be a method declared in the an interface or an abstract class,
+// B either has to be a method declared in an interface or an abstract class,
 // or be virtual method in a regular class
 // R is any valid entity of return type of B mock.Setup(m => m.B).Returns(R);